MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 ---

 # Intro
 This document is about publishing a workload extension to Fabric Hub.
-To learn more about Fabric and workloads [find these articles ???](????????????????).
+To learn more about Fabric and workloads [find these article](https://review.learn.microsoft.com/en-us/fabric/extensions/extensibility-overview?branch=release-extensibility#introduction).

 The Fabric Workload Hub serves as a marketplace.
 Users can browse, explore, and manage workloads within Fabric.
 Workloads are categorized into two groups: Core Fabric workloads and those developed by Microsoft partners.